JoelMahon/FrogJectory/README.md

 # FrogJectory
-Game Produced for Educational Games Porject at University of Leicester about a Frog Jumping Through a Swamp
+Game Produced for Educational Games Project at University of Leicester about a Frog Jumping Through a Swamp